Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 </platform>
 ```

-Next, go to Firebase and registration your application in Push Notification service (Cloud Messages).
-Get in Firebase google-services.json and put this file in /platforms/android/app/.
-Where second build.gradle file and folder src.
+Next, go to Firebase and register your application in Push Notification service (Cloud Messages).
+Get in Firebase google-services.json and put this file in /platforms/android/app/ (where second build.gradle file and folder src. are located).

-You can automate this process, put google-services.json in the root of the Cordova project, and add an entry like this to config.xml:
+You can automate this process by putting google-services.json in the root of the Cordova project and adding an entry like this to config.xml:

 ```xml
 <resource-file src="res/google-services.json" target="app/google-services.json" />